-The problem with discussing eugenics in general is that both types of eugenics saw a rise in popularity starting in the late 1800’s and its hard to separate the Religious Right’s anti-abortion message, from the intellectual’s Darwinian theories, from Margaret Sanger’s founding of Planned Parenthood, from the genocidal theories of tyrants like Hitler’s.
+The problem with discussing eugenics in general is that all types of eugenics saw a rise in popularity starting in the late 1800’s and its hard to separate the Religious Right’s anti-abortion message, from the intellectual’s Darwinian theories, from Margaret Sanger’s founding of Planned Parenthood, from the discussion of assisted suicide, from the genocidal theories and actions of tyrants like Hitler.

-So keeping in mind the discussion is necessarily nuanced, and that certain ideologies arguably purposefully confuses the types to paint them all as “evil”, we present the history of modern Eugenics theories below.
+So keeping in mind the discussion is necessarily nuanced, and that certain ideologies arguably purposefully confuses the types today to paint them all as “evil” or to fit a political narrative (such as when Alex Jones decides this is a liberal conspiracy or when the extreme religious right decides birth control is the same as genocide), we present the history of modern Eugenics theories below.

-TIP: I think people shy away from this difficult topic because eugenics cannot be discussed without including sexual education and reproductive rights.
-Thus liberals shy away to avoid bringing up abortion.
+TIP: I think people shy away from this difficult topic because 1.
+Eugenics cannot be discussed without including sexual education and reproductive rights and 2. it cannot be discussed without pointing to dark American history in both political parties.
+Thus liberals shy away to avoid bringing up abortion, while other shy away from the nuanced truth for political expedience.
 That is my theory.
 Still, I think the refusal to discuss the subject produces a petri dish for conspiracy theories.
 We should attempt to discuss history honestly and set the record straight as the PBS article does.

 From the Greeks to the U.S. to Hitler: A Brief History of Eugenics

 Abortion and birth control have been practiced on an individual level in some form in almost all cultures of which we are aware.